 If you choose to drink, be smart and always eat when you drink to keep sugar levels in check.
 Be sure to check your sugar levels frequently when drinking and consider having a small snack before bedtime to reduce low sugar risks while you sleep.

-Dr. Gordner notes, “It’s also important to choose your drink wisely.
+Dr. Conroy notes, “It’s also important to choose your drink wisely.
 As a rule of thumb, light or low-carb beers are a better choice than wine, and wine is a better choice than liquor.
 Avoid sugary drinks, liqueurs or any drinks mixed with sugary sodas.”

 Stay active, stay safe

 Exercise is an important part of managing diabetes.
-“It’s easy during winter months to just want to curl up with a warm blanket and stay put,” says Gordner, “but when you exercise regularly, your cells become more sensitive to insulin so it works more effectively.”
+“It’s easy during winter months to just want to curl up with a warm blanket and stay put,” says Conroy, “but when you exercise regularly, your cells become more sensitive to insulin so it works more effectively.”

-Dr. Gordner advise patients to do anything to keep moving.
+Dr. Conroy advises patients to do anything to keep moving.
 “Aim for 150 minutes a movement a week,” she says, “That includes doing chores, walking to get the mail, dancing, and, of course, exercise at home or at the gym.
 Check with your local library to see if they have exercise DVDs.
 It’s a fun and free way to try out different types of exercise in the comfort and privacy of your home."

 Protect Your Feet

-If you choose to exercise outdoors during the winter months, Dr. Gordner notes it’s important to protect your feet.
+If you choose to exercise outdoors during the winter months, Dr. Conroy notes it’s important to protect your feet.
 “Poor circulation from diabetes can reduce the sensitivity in your feet,” she says.
 “It’s not uncommon for diabetes patients to end up with frost bitten toes simply because they didn’t realize how cold their feet had gotten.”

 She encourages patients to wear moisture-wicking socks in cotton or wool when venturing outdoors.
 In addition, always wear the proper footwear for the activity.
 As she says, “Sneakers in snow will not cut it.
 If you plan to spend extended periods of time outdoors in the winter, invest in good boots with a thick insulating sole.”